pappasam/npd/c1_intro_programming/assignments/a6_debugging_challenges.md

     return endpoints
 ```

-Also make this update to the main functionality section at the end of the file
+Also make this update to the main functionality section at the end of the file:

 ```python
 # find this section, it should already exist so don't add it